netdata/learn/docs/agent/packaging/installer.md

 packages.
 We recommend you install Netdata using one of the methods listed below to guarantee you get the latest checksum-verified packages.

-Starting with v1.12, Netdata collects anonymous usage information by default and sends it to Google Analytics.
-Read about the information collected, and learn how to-opt, on our [anonymous statistics](/docs/agent/anonymous-statistics) page.
+Netdata collects anonymous usage information by default and sends it to our self hosted [PostHog](https://github.com/PostHog/posthog) installation.
+PostHog is an open source product analytics platform, you can read about the information collected, and learn how to-opt, on our [anonymous statistics](/docs/agent/anonymous-statistics) page.